sunilabrahamindia/sunilabraham/tools/timeanddate.md

 <style>
 /* ===== Scoped styles for the Time & Date converter (#tsaptz-root) ===== */
-/* Prefixed with .tsaptz to avoid touching site-wide elements.
-No resets, no redefinition of body/html/headings/links.
-This stylesheet does not touch the layout-rendered page <h1> — its text content is updated by JavaScript, but no new heading element or global heading style is introduced here. */

 .tsaptz [hidden] {
   display: none !important;